aspose-barcode-cloud/aspose-barcode-cloud-dotnet/docs/BarcodeApi.md

             var validateText = true;  // bool? | Only for 1D barcodes.
 If codetext is incorrect and value set to true - exception will be thrown.
 Otherwise codetext will be corrected to match barcode's specification.
 Exception always will be thrown for: Databar symbology if codetext is incorrect.
 Exception always will not be thrown for: AustraliaPost, SingaporePost, Code39Extended, Code93Extended, Code16K, Code128 symbology if codetext is incorrect. (optional) var supplementData = supplementData_example;  // string | Supplement parameters.
-Used for Interleaved2of5, Standard2of5, EAN13, EAN8, UPCA, UPCE, ISBN, ISSN, ISMN. (optional) var supplementSpace = 1.2;  // double? | Space between main the BarCode and supplement BarCode. (optional) var storage = storage_example;  // string | Image's storage. (optional) var folder = folder_example;  // string | Image's folder. (optional) var format = format_example;  // string | The image format. (optional)
+Used for Interleaved2of5, Standard2of5, EAN13, EAN8, UPCA, UPCE, ISBN, ISSN, ISMN. (optional) var supplementSpace = 1.2;  // double? | Space between main the BarCode and supplement BarCode. (optional) var barWidthReduction = 1.2;  // double? | Bars reduction value that is used to compensate ink spread while printing. (optional) var storage = storage_example;  // string | Image's storage. (optional) var folder = folder_example;  // string | Image's folder. (optional) var format = format_example;  // string | The image format. (optional)